 I have seen a few people recommend to wash out the insides of your smoker with either soapy water, or a specialised grill cleaner before seasoning.

 So for me, I don’t see much (or any) benefit to washing your brand new smoker.
 I would just crack straight on with seasoning.
 But if you do wish to, you can follow our guide for cleaning an electric smoker.

 Apply a Thin Coat of Cooking Oil to the Inside Surfaces

-First, remove anything that can easily be removed to make oiling the inside easier.
+First, remove anything from your electric smoker that can easily be removed to make oiling the inside easier.
 This includes all racks, the water pan, drip tray, and wood chip tray.